Ensoniq DP/4 Parallel Effects Processor

 The Sum of Four Parts

-Of course, all these features and specs wouldn’t mean a thing if the Ensoniq DP/4 didn’t sound great, but when you hear its world-class reverb, and listen to a sampling of the 400 onboard Presets you’ll realize that you can have it all.
+Of course, all these features and specs wouldn’t mean a thing if the Ensoniq DP/4 didn’t sound great, but when you hear its world-class reverb, and listen to a sampling of the 400 onboard Presets you’ll realise that you can have it all.
 The flexibility of 4 signal processors, a digital patch bay and digital submixing, all in one easy-to-use box.
 The DP/4 Para11el Effects the next generation in affordable effects, from ENSONIQ.

 Specifications